valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```

-## Remember, World Info, Author's Notes, Worlds and how the game treats each part
+## Remember WorldInfo AuthorsNotes Worlds and how the game treats each part
 Remember was the first of these features implemented in the game.
 This segment goes into technical details so you may want to skip it if you're here for World Info formats, but it is very important if you want to understand AID as a tool and it's limits.
 Grossly simplified remember is a world info that gets constantly fed to the game after your every input.
 World info is like remember, but has user-defined key-words `keys` that after getting triggered make the game use them as part of the context.
 Keys use string-matching which will be important later.
 Having this element of context makes world info less restricting to work with because when you're happy with it you can forget and leave it while things in remember require more frequent attention and updates as the story progresses.
 History means old prompts written by you and the AI.
 The order the AI reads your input is in:

 + Summary										| Experimental feature to help devs